alanng10/class-lang/Doc/Article/Word/a.md

 Word "tick" has meaning that is smallest duration.

+Word "media" has meaning that is contain video and audio.

 Word "compute" has meaning that is process info.

 Word "memory" has meaning that is data store.